 This is for you.
 It may not be helpful.
-It may be silly, may just spur you on, shove you deeper into the throes of the all-consuming nightmare in which you may be lost.
+It may be silly, may just spur you on, shove you deeper into the throes of the nightmare in which you may be lost.
 But I don't think it will.
-Somehow, I have an irrational feeling it won't make anything worse.
-And we're both well versed in "irrational" behavior, objectively speaking.
+Somehow, I have this irrational feeling it won't make anything worse.
+And we're both versed in "irrational" behavior, I suppose.

-My dad told me that someday, once I took a final bow and finished waltzing with my monster, I would write about everything, using my words as a gentle hand to sweep you, anyone, up off of this horrific, terrorizing dance floor.
-My words would encourage you to remember how you’re beautiful, and, contradictorily, that appearance doesn’t matter.
-I would tell you that it gets better, that eventually you’ll see things in a different light.
+My dad told me that someday, once I took a final bow and finished waltzing with my monster, I would write about it, using my words as a gentle hand to sweep you up off of this horrific, terrorizing dance floor.
+My words would encourage you to remember that you’re beautiful, and in this same breath, that appearance doesn’t matter.
+I would tell you thait gets better, that eventually you’ll see things in a different light.
 And you might.